 True.
 They do, but they don’t love you as your family loves you.
 By far, if you have a family, your spouse and children rely on you more than you think.
 They love you more than anything.

-Disability is known as the destroyer of dreams.
+I call disability as the destroyer of dreams.
 Your future and family dreams could be destroyed.
 They don’t have to, though.
+You see, disability insurance answers the questions above.
+Yes, it does!
 With disability insurance, you have peace of mind knowing that you have a plan – and income – in place should the unexpected happen.

 You think it won’t.
 However, the probability of having a long-term disability is anywhere between 1 in 3 and 1 in 4 workers.
 Contrast this to unexpected death, say from a motor vehicle accident, which is 1 in 114.
 Even dying from cancer has better odds: 1 in 7

 But, John, I’m not going to get hurt or be in a wheelchair, you say.
 Wow!
 I respond.
 If you know that, then you should not be a real estate agent or realtor.
-You need to play the lottery or have your own Atlantic City or Vegas show!
+Play the lottery, please, if you know the future.